Trakkr Docs

 Q: What plan do I need?

 Crawler tracking is available on Growth and Scale plans.
-Free brands can install the pixel and see live verification, but historical dashboards, intelligence, and access analysis require an upgrade.
+Server-side connections, historical dashboards, intelligence, and access analysis require crawler access on your plan.

 Next steps